egarza/egarza.github.io/index.md

 I am Medical Doctor and a Neuroscience researcher working in the field of Neuroimaging and Psychiatry.
 I'm a promoter and user of *Open Science* and *Open Access* initiatives.
 Lab Leader of the [Neuroimaging & Psychiatry Laboratory (Garza Lab)](https://garzalab.github.io).

 ### Research Interests
-My research focuses on finding neuroimaging biomarkers of disease and treatment in substance addiction.
+My research focuses on finding neuroimaging biomarkers of disease and treatment in substance addiction and neuropsychopathology.

 In parallel, I'm interested in the effects of music in chronic pain conditions, so-called *Music-Induced Analgesia*.

 ### Current Positions
-* Researcher in Medical Sciences, [National Institute of Psychiatry](http://www.inprf.gob.mx), Mexico City, Mexico. (physical location)
+* Assistant Professor, [Institute of Neurobiology (INB)](https://inb.unam.mx), [UNAM](https://www.unam.mx) campus Juriquilla, Querétaro, Mexico. (physical location)
 * Visiting Senior Researcher, University of Aarhus, Denmark.

 ### Scientific Publications